P-p-H-d/mlib/README.md

 ##### void name\_push\_back(name\_t list, type value)

-Push a new element within the list 'list' with the value 'value' contained within into the back of the list.
+Push a new element within the list 'list' with the value 'value' into the back of the list.

 ##### type *name\_push\_back\_raw(name\_t list)